Track email metrics across shared workstations and digital workspaces

 Measure individual employee interactions, not just devices

-Bananatag’s List Management features use unique recipient tracking to capture metrics based on the unique email addresses you use to communicate with your employees.
+Emails sent from Bananatag’s web based platform use unique recipient tracking to capture metrics based on the unique email addresses you use to communicate with your employees.
 This means that each employee will trigger a unique open for each email, regardless of whether they open it on the same workstation as other employees.
 It also means that each employee can only trigger a single unique open, even if they reopen the email on a different device or access their workspace from multiple locations using an environment like Citrix or VMware.

-Individual recipient tracking in Bananatag isn’t limited to just open rates and also includes click rates and read times to show you exactly how employees are engaging with your emails.
+Individual recipient tracking in Bananatag isn’t limited to just open rates, it also includes click rates and read times to show you exactly how employees are engaging with your emails.
 Repeat open rates are tracked separately, enabling you to see whether employees are referring back to important communications.

 Customize your communications based on how employees work